 However, this DAS system could not determine whether a breach was caused by human or environmental forces – such as leaves, branches, animals, or weather conditions.
 Without this information, time and resources were often being spent investigating breaches that were not actual intrusions, and response to genuine breaches was being impeded.

 The client was looking to introduce this capability, but had already significantly invested in DAS, which would be costly and disruptive to replace.
 They therefore needed a way to leverage this existing asset to drive new value and classify breaches with accuracy.

 What we did

-Under a controlled context, we used different data-related methods to better understand historical files on their existing systems to label each intrusion logged.
-Due to the nature of the data, we also applied data augmentation techniques to further train algorithms using a deep learning approach that would improve surveillance.
-Once all of the data from testing was gathered, we were then able to test it in a real-life context and environment.
+Under a controlled context, we aggregated multiple historical data sources, and created a Deep Learning model to accurately predict, classify, and label breaches.
+We then applied data augmentation techniques to further train the algorithms and improve surveillance accuracy.
+Once all of the data from testing was gathered, we tested the solution in a real-life context and environment.

 By the completion of the project, the client had an A.I. enabled process automation solution capable of making accurate predictions and lowering risk.
 This enabled real intrusions to be acted upon more quickly and appropriately, while saving time and resources on investigating natural breaches.

 Get in touch and we’d look to discuss how we can help you.